 To remove all resources created by your previous kubernetes-dashboard

-deployment, just execute the following command line:
+deployment, just execute the following commands:

-# kubectl delete ns kubernetes-dashboard
+kubectl delete ns kubernetes-dashboard

-# kubectl delete -f dashboard-cluster-role-binding.yml
+kubectl delete -f dashboard-cluster-role-binding.yml